Studying law is not a promised path to gainful employment or six figures. Many lawyers face unemployment and burdensome student loan debt, instead.

-The New Mexico Public Service Law Loan Repayment Assistance Program offers educational assistance for attorneys working in the public or nonprofit sector.
+The New Mexico Public Service Law Loan Repayment Assistance Program offers educational assistance for attorneys working in the public or nonprofit sectors.

 Applicants must be residents of New York State and have a year of full-time, qualified service under their belts.
-This is one of the more generous programs, with a maximum total award of $20,400, with annual disbursements amounting to $3,400.
+This is one of the more generous programs, with a maximum total award of $20,400 paid in annual disbursements of $3,400.
 (Learn more)

 The North Carolina Legal Education Assistance Foundation helps recruit and retain public interest attorneys by offering repayment assistance.
-The bad news?
-At this time, there is no application cycle for 2016.
-If you’re in North Carolina, you may want to check back periodically to see if anything has changed.
+Funding has been provided to help public-interest attorneys in Mecklenburg County.
 (Learn more)

 The Ohio Legal Assistance Foundation has a Loan Repayment Assistance Program to help recruit and retain attorneys working with Ohio’s poor and underserved communities.
-Applicants that are employed full-time by a qualified agency are eligible for up to $6,000 in repayment assistance.
 (Learn more)

-The Oregon State Bar has a Loan Repayment Assistance Program to help retain and attract public service attorneys.
+The Oregon State Bar has a Loan Repayment Assistance Program to help attract and retain public service attorneys.
 Eligible candidates must work at a qualifying nonprofit or agency with a salary that does not exceed $65,000.